Institutional Web Management Workshop

-Institutional Web Management Workshop (IWMW) is a series of workshop events which was originally organised by UKOLN to provide professional development for web managers, policy makers, developers, designers and information professionals related to the UK's higher education community.
-Following cessation of JISC's core funding for UKOLN, since 2014 the event has been organised by UK Web Focus.
+Institutional Web Management Workshop (IWMW) was a series of workshop events which was originally organised by UKOLN to provide professional development for web managers, policy makers, developers, designers and information professionals related to the UK's higher education community.
+Following cessation of JISC's core funding for UKOLN, since 2014 the event was organised by UK Web Focus.

-The event aims to provide an opportunity for discussion and debate amongst the participants.
-A number of plenary talks address key areas of interest.
-However the main focus of the workshop centres on the parallel sessions, discussion groups and debates which enable participants to be actively engaged with the issues facing those involved in the provision of institutional Web management services.
+The event aimed to provide an opportunity for discussion and debate amongst the participants.
+A number of plenary talks addressed key areas of interest.
+However the main focus of the workshop centred on the parallel sessions, discussion groups and debates which enabled participants to be actively engaged with the issues facing those involved in the provision of institutional Web management services.

 The workshop series began with a two-day event held at King's College London on 16 -17 July 1997.
 Following the success of the initial event, in 1998 the event was extended to a 3-day format, although in 2011, due to the economic climate, the event reverted to a 2-day format but returned to a 3-day format the following year.

+The planned 2020 event at the University of Dundee was cancelled due to the COVID-19 pandemic, and 2019's event in Greenwich proved to be the final conference in the series.